shaun49995/ts-node-boilerplate/README.md

 - `typescript`

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit a pull request to contribute.

 ## Bug Reporting
 Found a bug?
 Please report it [here](https://github.com/shaun49995/ts-node-boilerplate/issues).